freeradical13/freeradical13.github.io/index.md

 #### Cellular Communication

 A [signaling pathway][] (or signaling cascade, or biochemical cascade) is a series of chemical reactions initiated by a hydrophobic external stimulus (or first messenger) such as a non-steroid hormone which cannot cross the cell membrane (e.g. Glucagon).
+[Cytokines][] are proteins that participate in signaling.

 The first messenger signals second mesengers which start the process of [signal transduction][] which triggers effectors to take action.